 If this is your first job out of high school or college, then you can't really share a career journey.
 However, you still have a journey to share.

-You can connect the job description to your degree, clubs, volunteer experience, or internships.
+You can connect the job description to your degree, extracurricular activities, volunteer experience, or internships.
 What you want to underline is that you are a driven individual with a specific interest and growing skill set as it pertains to that position.

 Moving up the corporate ladder